 Columns 2-4 in Table 1 present the results of regressions designed to assess whether random assignment created, by chance, an imbalance between treatment conditions.
-Column 2 shows the sample average of pre-treatment covariates for participants in the conceptually-focused condition, and columns 3 and 4 show the results of our statistical tests.
+Column 2 shows the sample average of pre-treatment covariates for participants in the traditional condition, and columns 3 and 4 show the results of our statistical tests.
 Overall, we found participants to be well-balanced on demographic variables, experience and interest in teaching, academic variables, baseline performance, and pretreatment survey outcomes.
 We found no statistical differences between groups on observable characteristics beyond what might be expected to occur due to chance given the number of variables tested.
-An F-test of the null hypothesis confirms there were no statistically significant differences between groups across all covariates tested (F(38, 106) = 1.02, 1.02, 1.02, 1.02, 1.03, 1.04 assistants (RAs) acted as confederates during the interventions to ensure all participants had an equivalent experience with the opportunity to reflect, discuss, and/or practice with peers.
-These RAs also doubled as the actors.
+An F-test of the null hypothesis confirms there were no statistically significant differences between groups across all covariates tested (F(38, 106) = 1.02, Prob > F = 0.4507), suggesting groups did not differ on observable measures due to random chance, and any differences we observe in participant outcomes are likely due to the effects of the treatments.
+Regardless, we present model specifications that include baseline covariates to improve precision and correct for any pre-test imbalances.